mendersoftware/mender-docs/06.Artifact-creation/09.Software-versioning/docs.md

 rootfs-image.script.version=v2020.10
 ```

-To have the Mender Client report a custom name for the software you are installing, you can override the software name in the versioning key using the `--software-name" flag as follows:
+To have the Mender-update Client report a custom name for the software you are installing, you can override the software name in the versioning key using the `--software-name" flag as follows:

 <!--AUTOVERSION: "software-version %"/ignore-->
 ```bash